-A. Parent.
+- A. Parent.
 Parent is a New York corporation with its principal executive offices located in Buffalo, New York.
-As of the date hereof, Parent has (i) 250,000,000 authorized shares of common stock, par value \$0.50 per share ("Parent Common Stock"), of which not more than 110,352,254 shares are outstanding and not more than 10,044,357 shares are held in the treasury of Parent, and (ii) 1,000,000 authorized shares of preferred stock, par value \$1.00 per share ("Parent Preferred Stock"), of which no shares are outstanding.
+As of the date hereof, Parent has (i) 250,000,000 authorized shares of common stock, par value \$0.50 per share ("Parent Common Stock"), of which not more than 110,352,254 shares are outstanding and not more than 10,044,357 shares are held in the treasury of Parent, and (ii) 1,000,000 authorized shares of preferred stock, par value \$1.00 per share ("Parent Preferred Stock"), of which no shares are outstanding. - B. Company.

-B. Company.
 The Company is a Maryland corporation with its principal executive offices located in Baltimore, Maryland.
-As of the date hereof, the Company has (i) 100,000,000 authorized shares of common stock, par value \$1.00 per share ("Company Common Stock"), of which not more than 33,511,560 shares are outstanding and not more than 10,550,701 shares are held in the treasury of the Company, and (ii) 5,000,000 authorized shares of serial preferred stock, par value \$1.00 per share ("Company Preferred Stock"), of which 51,215 shares have been designated as Srised A Mandatory Convertible Non-Cumulative Preferred Stock ("Company Series A Preferred Stock"), all of which are outstanding.

-C. Intention of the Parties.
-Each of the parties to this Plan intends that the Merger (as hereinafter defined) shall qualify as a reorganization under Section 368(a) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") and that this Plan shall constitute a "plan of reorganization" for purposes of Sections 354 and 361 of the Internal Revenue Code.
+As of the date hereof, the Company has (i) 100,000,000 authorized shares of common stock, par value \$1.00 per share ("Company Common Stock"), of which not more than 33,511,560 shares are outstanding and not more than 10,550,701 shares are held in the treasury of the Company, and (ii) 5,000,000 authorized shares of serial preferred stock, par value \$1.00 per share ("Company Preferred Stock"), of which 51,215 shares have been designated as Series A Mandatory Convertible Non-Cumulative Preferred Stock ("Company Series A Preferred Stock"), all of which are outstanding, and 151,000 shares have been designated as Fixed Rate Cumulative Perferred Stock, Series B ("Company Series B Preferred Stock"), all of which are outstanding. - C. Intention of the Parties.
+Each of the parties to this Plan intends that the Merger (as hereinafter defined) shall qualify as a reorganization under Section 368(a) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") and that this Plan shall constitute a "plan of reorganization" for purposes of Sections 354 and 361 of the Internal Revenue Code - D. Approvals.

-D. Approvals.
 The board of directors of Parent has determined that this Plan and the transactions contemplated hereby are advisable and in the best interests of its stockholders and authorized Parent to consent to the adoption of this Plan by Merger Sub in accordance with Section 5.15.
-The board of directors of the Company has (1) declared that this Plan and the transactions contemplated hereby be submitted for consideration at a special meeting of the Company's stockholders.
+The board of directors of the Company has (1) declared that this Plan and the transactions contemplated hereby are advisable and (2) directed that this Plan and the transactions contemplated hereby be submitted for consideration at a special meeting of the Company's stockholders